Freedom of religion in Turkey: Restrictions on religious freedom

 In 2022, the Jehovah’s Witnesses annual report noted that while they have relative freedom of worship, the government did not recognize conscientious objection to military service and has alternative civilian service.
 In the past, members have been arrested for evading military service; in 2022, a court annulled a fine for “evasion of military service” on one member and acquitted another member.

 Article 219 of the penal code prohibits imams, priests, rabbis and other religious leaders from "reproaching or vilifying" the government or the laws of the state while performing their duties.
 Violations are punishable by imprisonment of from one month to one year, or three months to two years if others are incited to disobey the law.

 In 2022, the Ecumenical Patriarchate in Istanbul continued its efforts to reopen the Halki seminary on the island of Heybeli in the Sea of Marmara.
 The seminary was closed in 1971 when the patriarchate, to avoid the seminary's administration by the state, refused a government demand to nationalize.

-The Syriac Orthodox Mor Gevargis Church in Mardin, which had been closed since 1915, reopened in June 2022 after being closed for 107 years; a new Syriac Orthodox church is also being built in Istanbul.
+The Syriac Orthodox Mor Gevargis Church in Mardin, which had been closed since 1915, reopened in June 2022 after being closed for 107 years; a new Syriac Orthodox church has also been built in Istanbul.

 According to Turkey's country report from the U.S. Department of State for 2022, there were no reports of religious prisoners or detainees.